PlatypusBacon/PatternAnalysis-2025/recognition/s4743458_ConvNeXt/README.md

 [4460 4540] - Test
 This is a very well balanced dataset, and class weights can probably be ignored for the loss function.
 Considering this classification problem, cross entropy loss will be used as this loss function.

+### Data augmentation
+To improve generalisation and reduce overfitting from the model, data augmentation techniques were applied to the training set before training.
+These were performed as follows:

+* Horizontal flip
+* Rotation
+* Colour
+* Affine
+* Gaussian Blur

 ## Results